 Set a timer on your phone, place it in your planner, or mark your calendar.
 Whatever it takes make a schedule.

-Once you got a schedule going there are a plethora of excellent Bible reading plans to choose from.
+Once you got a schedule going there are a plethora of ways you can spend time with the Lord.
+One excellent way is by using a Bible reading plan.
 Because each person is in a different season it’s wise to see what works best for you and your schedule.
 Or you can create your own Bible reading plan.